mpetrovich/dash/README.md

 ];
 ```

-Using PHP's built-in in methods, we might write something like this:
+Using PHP's built-in in functions, we might write something like this:

 ```php
 $males = array_filter($people, function ($person) {